Jun-Zhang-32108/Embedded_Image_Processing/README.md

 ## Communication with the lab staff

-Here are some guidelines to ensure an efficient communication with the lab staff:
+Here are some guidelines to ensure an efficient communication with the staff concerning the lab project:
  * use the issue tracker to manage and track your development between group members.
 If an _important_ issue involves the lab staff, you can either tag staff member(s) (`@<user_name>`) in the issue message, or include them in the assignee list.
 Remember that the asnwer might arrive very late, so please use this feature only when it is really necessary, or when you are instructed to do so.
  * the lab staff will not debug your code or take care of the issues.
 It is your duty to do that.
- * in case your issue concerns all students, you are advised to post your question on the [FAQ page](https://www.kth.se/social/course/IL2212/page/questions-and-answers-3/) on the course web, where it is more likely to get a fast answer from your peers.
+ * in case your issue concerns all students, you are advised to post your question on the Canvas discussion page, where it is more likely to get a fast answer from your peers.
  * the lab staff can assign issues to your group in the following cases:
-   * before the lab session, if the report submitted has major problems, and _needs_ to be revised before the session, in order to be allowed to show the lab.
-This might also include technical problems such as wrong document format, wrong path or wrong branch.
    * during the lab session, based on the outcome of checking the lab.
 You will be asked to write the issues on your own laptop, and announce the staff after solving it via the issue tracker.
    * after the issue has been checked, if the solution is unsatisfactory.
  * **OBS**: you are not supposed to close an issue opened by the lab staff.
 The staff will close the issue after checking if the solution is correct.